-Robots Create New, Diverse Jobs and Grow U.S. Manufacturing
+Robotics Jobs Diversify Careers and Grow U.S. Manufacturing

 As evidenced by the pandemic, manufacturing is critical to the economy of the United States and the well-being of its citizens.
 But U.S. manufacturers are struggling to fill hundreds of thousands of open positions, some of which are working directly with robots.
-These “new collar” positions replace the dull, dirty, and dangerous manufacturing jobs of yesteryear.
+These “new collar” positions replace the dull, dirty, and dangerous manufacturing jobs of yesteryear, as robotics jobs fill the space between white and blue-collar jobs without leaning too heavily on either category.
+Learn more about our role in growing this field here.
+The truth of the situation is not of robots taking over jobs, but robots paving the way to new fields & roles in manufacturing.

-On average, the new robotics roles pay about 30% more than entry-level, non-robotics manufacturing jobs and require just slightly more training, although a high school diploma or GED is acceptable to many manufacturers.
+On average, the new entry-level robotics roles pay about 30% more than entry-level, non-robotics manufacturing jobs and require just slightly more training, although a high school diploma or GED is acceptable to many manufacturers.
 This creates new opportunities to engage with underrepresented populations in manufacturing, as education is less costly and more accessible for those looking to join the robotics field.
 Education options and robotics career paths are easily discoverable through the ARM Institute’s national resource, RoboticsCareer.org.
 This comprehensive resource supports the manufacturing workforce at every stage of their career – from finding their initial training program to furthering their progress with a new job.
+Robots taking over jobs is not the point of concern, as the issue is finding and creating enough workers to fill all the roles that robotics creates.

 “In the past, automation has generated enough new jobs to keep unemployment from rising, by creating demand for complementary jobs and freeing up new spending as goods and services become less expensive.
 In the future, we can expect new jobs and entirely new sectors of the economy to be created, even if we have no inkling today what those jobs and sectors might be.”